 He believes that a well-functioning society will find ways of providing for people who lose their income due to technological change.
 He has always argued that it’s a society’s responsibility to provide education for everyone and that this is truer than ever before.
 "We have no idea what kind of skills you’ll need,” he says.
 “But I think the more you know, the easier it is to adapt."

 Leading the way for future Nobel Laureates

-Solow emphasizes how education is not the solution to every problem.
-But, nevertheless, an educated population is needed for societies to progress.
+Solow emphasizes how education is not the solution to every problem but that an educated population is necessary for societies to progress.
 As a professor of economics, he’s spent nearly 50 years at MIT.
-He recollects how much he loved teaching, helping young people find out what they wanted to do in life.
+He reminiscences how much he loved teaching and helping young people discover what they wanted to do in life.
 Clearly, he was successful.
-The long list of his doctoral students reveals Nobel Laureates George Akerlof, Peter Diamond and Joseph Stiglitz.
-Stiglitz reminisces:
+The long list of his doctoral students includes Nobel Laureates George Akerlof, Peter Diamond and Joseph Stiglitz.